20 Romantic Comedies on Netflix Canada You’ll Fall in Love With

 Say what you will about Sex and the City’s slow decline towards being, well, unfunny, the film gets the Gang of Four back together, reuniting them for a refreshingly imperfect and funny finale.
 (Yes, we are pretending that the embarrassing sequel doesn’t exist.)
 Here, happy endings, like Manolo Blahniks, come in various shapes and sizes.
 You just have to find the right fit.

-Next, check out the best-reviewed movies on Netflix Canada!
+Next, check out the all-time best movies on Netflix Canada according to Rotten Tomatoes.